 Bargaining unit employees who volunteer and are approved in writing to work additional days outside of the regular negotiated calendar will receive compensatory days off.
 The compensatory time is to be mutually agreed upon between the employee and supervisor.
 This provision shall not be construed to deny payment of any compensation due under the collective bargaining agreement.
-Anything paid under previous agreements through June 30, 1994, will continue to be paid and not eligible for compensatory time unless mutually agreed to by the parties.
 The employee and the administrator shall document accrued compensatory time on the Compensatory Time Form.

 At each work site, the appropriate administrator and the employees can decide how lost planning time shall be addressed.
-A practice shall be established which can include one (1) or more of the following three (3) remedies:

 Lost planning time may be accrued up to one-half (1/2) day or full day increments and be utilized as compensatory time to be taken as mutually agreed upon between the employee and the supervisor during non-instructional time.

 A record of comp time hours shall be maintained by the building office where compensatory time forms shall be filed.
 If the compensatory time is not used by the end of the school year, the teacher shall be paid according to the hours designated on the form.
 It shall be the building administrator's responsibility to ensure employees are paid for Compensatory Time that is lost to the employee.
-The time shall be paid at the Schedule B curriculum rate within two pay periods after the last day of the school year.
+The time shall be paid at the Schedule B curriculum rate within two (2) pay periods after the last day of the school year.